Cyclone Audrey: Impact

 Audrey caused no deaths throughout its path, but the cyclone left extensive damages, in some parts of Queensland and New South Wales.
 No reports of damage and deaths were reported on New Zealand's North Island.
 Mornington Island recorded 200mm amount of rainfall from January 11 to 13, while Bamaga had the highest amount, standing at 492mm in four days.
 A 1.6m storm surge was seen on the seas off Karumba on January 11.

 In the town of Goondiwindi, some houses lost their roofings and a railroad freight shed suffered damage.
 Half of the population of Barbara, a town left the area when the Manilla River broke its levees.
-In the rural town of St. George in Queensland, over 74-80 houses lost their roofs due to the strong winds, amounting to £100,000 worth of damages.
+In the rural town of St George in Queensland, over 74-80 houses lost their roofs due to the strong winds, amounting to £100,000 worth of damages.
 Damages from Goondiwindi were at £50,000.
 In the small town of Boggabilla, every building lost its roofings, partially and completely.
-In Pittsworth, Queensland, winds shattered some establishment’s windows and decorations of some shops in the locality were scattered throughout the streets.
-Trees were uprooted and some houses were reported in Glen Innes, New South Wales.
-In Grafton, jacaranda trees were also uprooted by strong winds.
+In Pittsworth, winds shattered some establishment’s windows and decorations of some shops in the locality were scattered throughout the streets.
+Trees were uprooted and some houses were reported in Glen Innes.
+In Grafton, Jacaranda trees were also uprooted by strong winds.
 The Channel Country was reported submerged in floods due to the rain from Audrey and over 11 inches of rainfall were recorded in the outback town of Eulo in Queensland in 24 hours on an unknown date, which was double the previous record in 1887.
 Heavy rains also overflowed the Paroo River, also on an unknown date, submerging the town of Cunnamulla on floodwaters, killing over 7,000 sheep in the area.
 Several hundred people were instructed to evacuate in northwestern New South Wales on January 15 in three different towns, following the cyclone's exit to the sea as the Namoi River overflowed its banks.
-Over 700 individuals in Barraba, New South Wales were forced to leave their homes as the floodwaters rose to eight feet above the only flood level, and a third of the population of Manilla were evacuated since that day.
+Over 700 individuals in Barraba were forced to leave their homes as the floodwaters rose to eight feet above the only flood level, and a third of the population of Manilla were evacuated since that day.
 Telephone services between Melbourne and Brisbane following Audrey and an Australian east coast low were interrupted.

 On January 16, council bulldozers started to work, fixing the levees of some rivers throughout Queensland, particularly the town of Thargomindah to prevent more flooding.
 The floodwaters were reported entering the houses of some residents in the town, forcing them to evacuate.
 Meanwhile, graziers feared heavy stock losses due to the extensive floods.
-A grazier from Kulki station reported to authorities that between 4,000 to 5,000 sheep were lost out of his flocks of 7,000.
+A grazier from Kulki station reported to authorities that between 4,000 and 5,000 sheep were lost out of his flocks of 7,000.
 However, the rain from Audrey caused the best rainfall in many districts in New South Wales for years.
 Audrey also affected road and rail transportations and sea operations.
 Many roadways were still flooded as of January 16.